nicholaswilde/recipes/docs/ingredients/pastry-dough/deluxe-butter-pastry.md

 ### Step 1

-Prepare Basic Pastry Dough substituting 1 cup (2 sticks) cold unsalted butter for the vegetable shortening or lard and 1/4 cup chilled vegetable shortening for the butter.
+Prepare [Basic Pastry Dough][1] substituting 1 cup (2 sticks) cold unsalted butter for the vegetable shortening or lard and 1/4 cup chilled vegetable shortening for the butter.

 ## :link: Source